dantelok/meps-data-analysis/README.md

 # Introduction
 * This code is for clover health technical interview, working on medical data analysis and predictions.
+* It is also recorded for me to review my work in the future and see how did I improve my skills.

 # Procedure